adityagarga/adityagarga/README.md

-### Algorithms, algorithms, and more algorithms! ⚡
+###Full-Stack Engineer ⚡
-I am currently working as an Algorithm Developement Engineer.
-I am passionate about Signal Processing, Machine Learning, Coding and Music.
+I am currently working as an Full-Stack Engineer.
+I am passionate about Web Development, Machine Learning and Music.

 I want to document my learning process through my Github profile.
 I will be working on projects to build my skills and competencies in these key areas:
 -	Applied **machine learning** on a larger scale (Tensorflow, Pytorch, Scikit-Learn)